Serum Free Light Chains

 - Should everyone have a serum free light chain test?

-- Why would my doctor order a "baseline" serum free light chain test?
+- Why would my healthcare practitioner order a "baseline" serum free light chain test?

-If you have Monoclonal gammopathy of undetermined significance (MGUS) or are diagnosed with another plasma cell disorder (dyscrasia), then a serum free light chain test and ratio done when you are diagnosed and/or prior to any treatment can be used to compare with subsequent testing for signs of disease progression or response to treatment.
+If you have Monoclonal gammopathy of undetermined significance (MGUS) or are diagnosed with another plasma cell disorder (dyscrasia), then a serum free light chain test and ratio done when you are diagnosed and/or prior to any treatment can be used to compare with subsequent testing to help assess disease progression or response to treatment.

-- Can serum free light chain testing be done at home or in the doctor's office?
+- Can serum free light chain testing be done at home or in my healthcare practitioner's office?

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*